 Microsoft also dabbles in AI, using it to protect user data and code while the data is in use within the cloud.
-Apart from that, it uses AI to accelerate time to market, deliver new and innovative experiences, boost security with Azure, modernize data processing and usage, seamlessly integrate apps, systems, and more.
+Apart from that, it uses AI to accelerate time to market, deliver new and innovative experiences, boost security with Azure, modernise data processing and usage, seamlessly integrate apps, systems, and more.
 Even IBM uses AI to extract information from photos, transcribe and understand spoken words, pull patterns and insights from written text, which helps with translation and natural language understanding, speaking what was written, and vice versa, and alike.

 These and many other companies are using AI to advance the modern age, and we have been using their products for years without even knowing that AI is involved.
 Of course, as AI continues to improve and mature, so do these services and tools become better and more useful to users around the world.

 ChatGPT started in November 2022, when it was first announced by OpenAI and later released in early 2023 to be used publicly for free.
 The decision to release the bot, which version to use, and alike, is a complex story in and of itself, but by the end of it, ChatGPT was born and released to the public, causing chaos and major world-changing disruptions in the tech industry and far beyond, harrowing uncertainties about the wider implication of automation across multiple sectors.

 According to OpenAI, the company has trained a model called ChatGPT which interacts in a conversational way.
 The dialogue format allows the bot to answer direct questions, follow up questions, admit its mistakes, challenge incorrect premises, reject inappropriate requests, and more.
 In other words, it is by far the most advanced chatbot available on the market, leading to a massive AI boom.

 Some users have since complained that ChatGPT is giving biased or even incorrect answers.
-Some researchers have criticized OpenAI for being reckless.
+Some researchers have criticised OpenAI for being reckless.
 Some schools have even banned it after students started using it to create AI-generated homework.